By Jo Jeffries. Last Updated 18th September 2023. Welcome to this guide to data breach distress compensation.

 How much compensation for data breach distress may be offered – should I take the first offer?

 Have you been offered settlement when making a claim for a data breach?
-What happens if you you don’t feel like it is appropriate enough to compensate you for your suffering?
+But, what happens if you you don’t feel like it is appropriate enough to compensate you for your suffering?
 If this is the case, you could opt to dispute it.
 However, we would advise you to seek legal advice when it comes to how much compensation for data breach distress may be offered.
-Your solicitor could give you some advice on whether you might want to take an offer, or whether you could potentially make an attempt for a higher settlement.
+Your solicitor could give you some advice on whether you might want to take an offer.
+Furthermore, they could explain whether you could potentially make an attempt for a higher settlement.
 The decision in such cases would ultimately be yours, but getting professional advice could be beneficial.

 What evidence would I need to claim for a data breach that caused a psychological injury?

 The evidence you’d need when making a claim for a data breach which caused psychological injuries could include: